DolorHunter/W3Notepad/computerarchitecture/chep6.md

 ### 如何处理数据相关

-* Anti and output dependences are easier to handle
+* Anti and output dependencies are easier to handle
   * write to the destination in one stage and in program order
 * Flow dependences are more interesting
 * Four typical ways of handling flow dependences